mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “Technology can bring benefits if, and only if, it diminishes a limitation.” —Eli Goldratt

+An initial model is a product of exploration and creativity.
+However you should no stop at the first useful model you produce and you should constantly validate your model against different ideas and new problems.
+Experimentation and exploration fuel learning.
+Breakthroughs only occur when teams are given time to explore a model and experiment with its design.
+Spending time prototyping and experimenting can go a long way in helping you shape a better design.
+It can also reveal what a poor design looks like.
+You need to challenge your assumptions and realign with the big picture.
+Ask yourself are you sure that you are focused on the core problem and have not been distracted by an interesting yet less valuable side problems?
+Is the solution cost effective and simple enough?
+If the solution is complex have we missed a chance to simply the problem?

 ### The Jurassic Park Principle